graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 ### Reliable Pod update tracking with `.metadata.generation`

 Historically, the Pod API lacked the `metadata.generation` field found in other Kubernetes objects such as Deployments.
-A drawback of this omission was that controllers and users had no reliable way to verify if the `kubelet` had actually processed the latest changes to a Pod's specification.
+Because of this omission, controllers and users had no reliable way to verify whether the `kubelet` had actually processed the latest changes to a Pod's specification.
 This ambiguity was particularly problematic for features like [In-Place Pod Vertical Scaling](#stable-in-place-update-of-pod-resources), where it was difficult to know exactly when a resource resize request had been enacted.

 Kubernetes v1.33 added `.metadata.generation` fields for Pods, as an alpha feature.
 That field is now stable in the v1.35 Pod API, which means that every time a Pod's `spec` is updated, the `.metadata.generation` value is incremented.
 As part of this improvement, the Pod API also gained a `.status.observedGeneration` field, which reports the generation that the `kubelet` has successfully seen and processed.
 Pod conditions also each contain their own individual `observedGeneration` field, that clients can report and / or observe.